castlabs/drmtoday-exoplayer-demo/README.md

 While the demo application in this repository is using ExoPlayer version 2.9.x, the library itself is compatible with previous 2.x version of ExoPlayer.

+## License

+The library is released under the [Apache 2.0] (http://www.apache.org/licenses/LICENSE-2.0) license.